ceramicnetwork/CEA/README.md

 ### CEA Meetings

-The entire CEA gathers every two weeks for a meeting (attendance is optional).
+The entire CEA gathers every six weeks for a meeting (attendance is optional).
 In this meeting, members:

 - Share progress from existing working groups
 - Propose the creation of new working groups